ncmreynolds/retroTerm/documentation/readme.md

 void reset();
 ```

-This method resets all the terminal settings to default and clears the currently display contents.
+This function resets all the terminal settings to default and clears the currently display contents.

 ```c++
 void eraseScreen();
 ```

-This method clears the currently displayed terminal content.
+This function clears the currently displayed terminal content.
 It does not change colours, attributes and so on.

 **[Back to top](#table-of-contents)**